VFEFL: Privacy-Preserving Federated Learning against Malicious Clients via Verifiable Functional Encryption: PRELIMINARIES

-Unlike traditional public key encryption, where decryption is an all-ro-nothing affair, functional encryption\cite{FEIP} can finely controls the amount of information that is revealed by a ciphertext to a given receiver.
-To capture adversarial correctness based on fine-grained control, verifiable functional encryption\cite{VFE} was defined.
-Informally speaking, DVFE requires that, for any ciphertext \( C \) passing a public verification procedure, there exists a unique message \( m \) such that, for any valid function description \( f \) and function key \( dk_f \) passing public verification, the decryption algorithm, when given \( C \), \( dk_f \), and \( f \) as inputs, outputs \( f(m) \).
+Verifiable functional encryption (VFE) \cite{VFE} was introduced to capture ciphertexts and decryption keys' correctness under fine-grained control.
+Informally, VFE requires that for any ciphertext $C$ that passes a public verification procedure, there exists a unique message $m$ such that, for any valid function description $f$ and any corresponding function key $dk_f$ that also pass public verification, the decryption algorithm outputs $f(m)$ when given $C$, $dk_f$, and $f$ as inputs.

+Nguyen et al.\cite{VMCFE} proposed a decentralized multi-client verifiable functional encryption scheme.
+The scheme focuses on verifying properties of individual ciphertexts.
+In our work, we propose a verifiable functional encryption scheme that enables cross-ciphertext verification, allowing the validation of specific relations among multiple ciphertexts in various application scenarios.
+Next, we give the formal definition of our Cross-Ciphertext Decentralized Verifiable multi-client Functional Encryption for inner product (CC-DVFE).